Software

 Key Features

-• Blacklist monitoring - Track domain reputation and IP reputation with adaptive alerts.
+• Blacklist monitoring - Track domain reputation and IP reputation.

-• Authentication checks - Verify SPF, DKIM, and DMARC setup for proper authentication.
+• Authentication checks - Verify SPF, DKIM, and DMARC setup.

 • Delivery center - Centralize sender reputation signals and deliverability issues.

-• DNS tools - Review the technical setup linked to the email domain and DNS settings.
+• DNS tools - Review email domain configuration settings.

-• Real-time alerts - Spot issues early with notifications tied to campaign performance.
+• Real-time alerts - Spot issues tied to campaign performance.

 Downside